selivan/selivan.github.io/_posts/2019-01-31-virtualbox-linux-guest-autoresize-screen.md

 tags: [virtualbox, desktop, screen resolution]
 ---

-To enable auto-resizing screen resolution for Linux guest you should use VBoxVGA virtual graphics controller(Machine Settings - Display - Graphics Controller).
+To enable auto-resizing screen resolution for Linux guest you should use the VBoxVGA virtual graphics controller(Machine Settings - Display - Graphics Controller).

-This is tricky part, because "Create Virtual Machine" dialog by default chooses VMSVGA controler for new Linux machines.
+This is a tricky part, because "Create Virtual Machine" dialog by default chooses the VMSVGA controler for new Linux machines.

-Documentation [says](https://www.virtualbox.org/manual/ch03.html#settings-screen) that VBoxSVGA is best controller type with improved performane, but for me screen auto-resize doesn't work with it either.
+Documentation [says](https://www.virtualbox.org/manual/ch03.html#settings-screen) that VBoxSVGA is the best controller type with improved performane, but for me screen auto-resize doesn't work with it either.

-And of course, you should install virtualbox-guest utils and video drivers on the guest host.
+And of course, you should install virtualbox guest utils and video drivers on the guest host.
 For Ubuntu/Debian they are in this packages:

 ```
 sudo apt install virtualbox-guest-dkms virtualbox-guest-utils virtualbox-guest-x11
 ```

-Or, if you use [HWE](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) kernel:
+Or, if you use the [HWE](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) kernel:

 ```
 sudo apt install virtualbox-guest-dkms-hwe virtualbox-guest-utils-hwe virtualbox-guest-x11-hwe